sirasmu/CommandLineFun/editing_file_from_powershell.md

 I thought that maybe I could use Notepad within the command line.
-However writeing:
+However writing:

 `notepad editing_file_from_powershell.md`